Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Energy extraction via magnetic reconnection mechanism

 for a relativistic hot plasma with the polytropic index $\Gamma=4/3$.

-Now let us turn to examine the behaviors of the energy-at-infinity per enthalpy $\epsilon_{+}^{\infty}$ and $\epsilon_{-}^{\infty}$ (\ref{epminf}).
-As have shown in Ref. \cite{Wei:2022jbi}, the energy extraction from the magnetic reconnection prefers a small orientation angle $\xi$.
-In order to meet this requirement, we set $\xi=\pi/12$, and then study the effect of the cosmological constant $\Lambda$ on the energy-at-infinity per enthalpy.
+Now let us examine the behaviors of the energy at infinity per enthalpy $\epsilon_{+}^{\infty}$ and $\epsilon_{-}^{\infty}$ (\ref{epminf}).
+As has been shown in Ref. \cite{Wei:2022jbi}, the energy extraction from the magnetic reconnection prefers a small orientation angle $\xi$.
+In order to meet this requirement, we set $\xi=\pi/12$, and then study the effect of the cosmological constant $\Lambda$ on the energy at infinity per enthalpy.
 Taking certain values of these parameters, we plot $\epsilon_+^{\infty}$ (solid curves) and $\epsilon_-^{\infty}$ (dashed curves) in Fig. \ref{EPEM}.
-An universal result is that both $\epsilon_+^{\infty}$ and $\epsilon_-^{\infty}$ blow up at some certain values of $\Lambda$.
-However this values do not reach the maximum values of $\Lambda$ that the Kerr-dS black holes exist, see Fig. \ref{parameterspace}.
-The reason is that for these values of black hole spin and cosmological constant, the locations of the $X$-point meet the corresponding unstable circular photon orbits, at which the energy and angular momentum of the massive particles circling the black hole diverges \cite{Delgado:2021jxd}.
+A universal result is that both $\epsilon_+^{\infty}$ and $\epsilon_-^{\infty}$ blow up at some certain values of $\Lambda$.
+However, these values do not reach the maximum values of $\Lambda$ at which the Kerr-dS black holes exist, see Fig. \ref{parameterspace}.
+The reason is that for these values of black hole spin and cosmological constant, the locations of the $X$-point meet the corresponding unstable circular photon orbits, at which the energy and angular momentum of the massive particles circling the black hole diverge \cite{Delgado:2021jxd}.
 Meanwhile, the radius of the unstable circular photon orbit is also a bound of the timelike circular orbit with a Keplerian angular velocity (\ref{rph}).

-Another universal result indicating from Fig. \ref{EPEM} is that, with the increase of $\Lambda$, $\epsilon_+^{\infty}$ is always positive, while $\epsilon_-^{\infty}$ can take negative values before it blows up.
+Another universal result indicated from Fig. \ref{EPEM} is that, with the increase of $\Lambda$, $\epsilon_+^{\infty}$ is always positive, while $\epsilon_-^{\infty}$ can take negative values before it blows up.
 This result suggests that the energy extraction via the magnetic reconnection mechanism heavily relies on $\epsilon_-^{\infty}$ rather than $\epsilon_+^{\infty}$.
 So when one focuses on the allowed parameter regions for the energy extraction, condition $\epsilon_-^{\infty}<0$ will be enough.
-Also, larger plasma magnetization parameter $\sigma_0$ will produce lower $\epsilon_-^{\infty}$ as expected.
+Also, the larger plasma magnetization parameter $\sigma_0$ will produce lower $\epsilon_-^{\infty}$ as expected.